mirotol/erp-export-analytics/README.md

 - Aggregation metrics (Count, Sum, Average).
 - High cardinality detection for dimensions.
 - Table and chart visualizations using Recharts.
-- Collapsible report preview for initial data inspection.
+- Report preview for initial data inspection.
-- Two-column layout for builder and results.
 - Dark and light theme support.

 ### How it Works